 Upper School Choral Music

 Hamden Hall has a great singing tradition, which continues to evolve under the direction of Mr. Matthew Harrison (B.M.
 James Madison University; M.M.
 The New England Conservatory).
 Students can sing both during the day (for credit) or outside of school hours to participate in a wide variety of ensemble offerings.
-Our newest group on campus, On A High Note, is an all-female, collegiate style a cappella group that covers contemporary music without instruments.
-Hamden Hall students highlight their talents through exposure to industry standard studio technology: Protools & Melodyne.
+Our newest groups on campus, On A High Note and The Ransom Notes, are collegiate style a cappella groups that cover contemporary music without instruments.
+Hamden Hall students highlight their talents through exposure to industry standard studio technology: Finale, Protools, & Melodyne.
 Students work to create professional level recordings of music that was specifically arranged for their voices.

 Incorporating elements from college level classes (ear training, sight reading), students work hard to develop music literacy.
 Studying solfeggio (do, re, mi, fa, sol, la, ti, do), participants in vocal ensembles ultimately become lifelong learners and appreciators of music because they have the tools to read and interpret any composition.
 Working in small classes, students have the opportunity to find their own voice.
 Every voice is unique and every student is treated as an individual.
 This musical empowerment often leads to a more confident, creative, well-rounded person.